 The best way to learn is to practice and experiment, and this especially goes for gyaru because there’s just so much to take in.
 I would advise starting with the makeup, following a few tutorials before discovering what is best according to your eye shape (as not all makeup tutorials will work for you).
+Don’t worry – you do not have to be Asian to be gyaru, and here are some amazing tutorials for Western features created by fellow gaijin gyaru.
 It’s also good to have a look at non-gyaru makeup tutorials just to learn about the basics like blending and doing smokey eyes, and contouring for your facial features.

 Discover your style, but don’t be afraid if your path changes